North Gate of Xiong Town

 The North Gate of Xiong Town or Syongjhen North Gate (雄鎮北門 (雄镇北门, Xióng Zhèn Běimén)) is a historical gate in Gushan District, Kaohsiung, Taiwan.

 History

-The area was built in 1875 by the Chinese military of Qing dynasty as a fort to protect the Takao Harbor.
+The area was built in 1875 by the Chinese military of the Qing dynasty as a fort to protect the Takao Harbor.
 It was built during the same time as the construction of Qihou Fort.
-However, In 1895, first Sino-Japanese war broke out, the fort fought with Japanese navy and was lost to the Japanese, during Japanese occupation the canons have since been removed, with only arc-shaped gun mounts remaining.
+However, In 1895, the First Sino-Japanese War broke out, the fort fought with Japanese navy and was lost to the Japanese.
+During the Japanese occupation the cannons were removed, with only arc-shaped gun mounts remaining.

-After 1945, Republic of China took control of Taiwan as well as this fort, it served as barracks and ship signal controller.
+After 1945, the Republic of China took control of Taiwan as well as this fort.
+It served as barracks and ship signal controller.
 In 1985, government agents moved out of this area, it was appointed by the Kaoshiung government as grade 3 heritage.
-In 1992, it was opened to public as a historical tourism spot.
-In 2022, the damaged buildings were repaired by the Kaochiung cultural department and re-opened to the public.
+In 1992, it was opened to the public as a historical tourism spot.
+In 2022, the damaged buildings were repaired by the Kaohsiung cultural department and re-opened to the public.